 Sec.
 2-303.
-Time limitation to accept donations.
+Time limitation to accept [donations] contributions.

-- (a) A candidate for Mayor or City Council or specific-purpose political action committee registered with the City and formed for the purpose of supporting or opposing a candidate for Mayor or City Council shall not accept nor deposit campaign contributions after midnight on the fourth calendar day before the regular municipal election date. - (b) During a run-off election, a candidate for Mayor or City Council or specific-purpose political action committee registered with the City and formed for the purpose of supporting or opposing a candidate for Mayor or City Council shall not accept nor deposit campaign contributions after midnight on the fourth calendar day before the date of the run-off election.

-(c) Contributions received after the deadlines set out in subsections (a) and (b) of this section or contributions not deposited by these deadlines may be deposited during the subsequent contribution cycle.
+- (a) A candidate for Mayor or City Council or specific-purpose political action committee registered with the City and formed for the purpose of supporting or opposing a candidate for Mayor or City Council shall not accept nor deposit campaign contributions after midnight on the fourth calendar day before the general [regular], run-off, or special municipal election date. - [(b) During a run-off election, a candidate for Mayor or City Council or specificpurpose political action committee registered with the City and formed for the purpose of supporting or opposing a candidate for Mayor or City Council shall not accept nor deposit campaign contributions after midnight on the fourth calendar day before the date of the run-off election.] - [(c)] (b) Contributions received after the [deadlines] deadline set out in subsection [subsections] (a) above [and (b)] of this section or contributions not deposited by [these] the [deadlines] deadline may be deposited during the subsequent contribution cycle.
 Such contributions will be subject to limitations for the contribution cycle during which they are deposited.

 Sec.
 2-304.
-Limits on repayment of loans or reimbursements from political contributions,
+Limits on repayment of loans or reimbursements from political contributions.

 - (a) Loan limit for candidates for City Council.
-A candidate for City Council may not use political contributions in an aggregate amount of more than twenty-five thousand dollars (\$25,000.00) during an election cycle to: - (1) Repay a loan to his or her campaign account that the candidate has made from his or her personal assets; - (2) Reimburse campaign expenditures made from personal funds; or - (3) Repay a loan to the candidate or to any authorized committee of the candidate from any other person, persons, entity or entities.
+A candidate for City Council [may] shall not use political contributions in an aggregate amount of more than twenty five thousand dollars (\$25,000.00) during an election cycle to: - (1) Repay a loan to his or her campaign account that the candidate has made from his or her personal assets; - (2) Reimburse campaign expenditures made from personal funds; or - (3) Repay a loan to the candidate or to any authorized committee of the candidate from any other person, persons, entity or entities.